It’s every site owner’s worst nightmare — you visit your website and find that it’s completely down. What do you do? Where do you go from here?

 3. Storage separate from your host

-Some plugins store backups on your server, which can be convenient.
-But you want to avoid this if at all possible.
+Some plugins store backups on your server, which can be convenient, but this can significantly slow down your site.
+You want to avoid this if at all possible.
 If a hacker gains access to your site, they may also be able to access your server.
 In this case, your backups would be compromised or infected with malware, too.

 4. An activity log